osdnk/sfi-workshop/README.md

 ## Abstract

 ### 1. Theoretical Introduction
-* Why to use cross-platform technologies?
+* Why use cross-platform technologies?
-* Why to use React Native?
+* Why use React Native?
-* Why to use and why not to use Expo?
+* Why do use and why do not use Expo?
 * Firebase! :cupid:

 ### Hello world!